antlr/antlr4/doc/go-target.md

 ### Referencing in your code

-Reference the go package like this:
+Reference the go runtime package like this:

 ```go
 import "github.com/pboyer/antlr4/runtime/Go/antlr"